FC Iberia 1999: European record

-Saburtalo made their debut in a UEFA competition in 2019 after being paired with Moldovan side Sheriff Tiraspol in the Champions League 1st qualifying round.
+Saburtalo made their debut in a UEFA competition in 2019 after being paired with Moldovan side Sheriff Tiraspol in the UEFA Champions League first qualifying round.
 They cruised to an away 3–0 victory, although survived an early scare in the return leg after conceding three goals within the opening ten minutes.

-The team has twice reached the 3rd round of UEFA competitions.
+The team twice reached the third qualifying round of UEFA competitions before securing their first qualification for the league stage in 2026.